permitio/OPToggles/docs/howitworks.md

 ### <a name="targets"></a>LaunchDarkly

 [LaunchDarkly](https://launchdarkly.com/) is a popular feature management platform, with available SDKs for a wide range of languages and client side technologies.

 Each OpToggle is mapped to a "Feature Flag" in LaunchDarkly.
 Feature Flags can have different values across different environments.
 You can set the environments you want to be synced in `OPToggles`' configuration.

 For each of the set environments of the feature flag, `OPToggles` would turn on "Targeting" mode; with `False` as the default value, and `True` as the value for each of the authorized (thus targeted) users (queried from `OPA`).

+**In order to integrate `OPToggles` with your LaunchDarkly account, you should be on the Professional plan at minimum** (where API access is allowed).

 ### <a name="targets"></a>Generic REST API